benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### XACML Example Policy

-Attribute and metadata names, and valid values, are fictional.
-These will ultimately depend on the technologies of the attribute sources that is being queried to evaluate policy.
+The following attribute and metadata names, and valid values, are fictional.
+These will ultimately depend on the technologies of the attribute sources that are being queried to evaluate policy.
 URI's and namespaces, in some cases, have been removed for brevity.

 ~~~xml